trialan/screenshotSN/README.md

 asteroid mining."

 ## Cost analysis
-10 requests led to 10152 input tokens and 2624 output tokens, this means it costs 9 cents per screenshot analysed.
-This means it costs about $40/day to do this, which is currently too cost prohibitive.
-Once costs are down by a factor of 100x this could be a viable idea.
+10 requests with `detail="auto"` led to 10152 input tokens and 2624 output tokens, this means it costs 0.9 cents per screenshot analysed.
+This means it costs about $4/day to do this, which is currently too cost prohibitive.
+Once costs are down by a factor of 10x this would be a viable idea assuming you can charge $20/month.
+Setting `detail="low"` leads to estimated cost of 0.5 cents/request, i.e. $2.5/day at 8hrs of daily usage, however this setting renders it useless as it gets the answers wrong.